philhawksworth/jamstack-comments-engine/src/site/about.md

 All comments are posted with a form and once approved, rendered directly onto the site via a build.
 No JavaScript is required to pull them into your browser for rendering.

-It is a living example and you can try commenting on the [pages](/) listed on the home page.
+The site is a living example and you can try commenting on the [pages](/) listed on the home page.
 (The [site owner](https://twitter.com/philhawksworth) will get a notification of your comment via Slack, and will need to approve your comment before it shows up, so be patient).

 ## How do the comments work?